craigprotzel/Mashups/__HELP/How_To/Cyberduck/README.md

 ### Step 6: Update Your Page
 * To make changes to your page, you should always edit the local files that are on your own machine.
 Avoid editing the files uploaded on Cyberduck.
 * Then, when your changes are complete, either re-upload the entire folder or just the file(s) that have been edited.
 * Assuming you are updating files, you will be asked whether you want to overwrite the existing files.
-Click `Yes`.
+Click `Overwrite`.